Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 ![cover](Cover.png)

 Quite a long time ago I've stumbled upon a very interesting open source project called [AmmyUI](https://github.com/AmmyUI/AmmyUI).
-Its main goal is to make designing XAML apps a lot more fluid by... removing XAML and replacing it with a custom JSON-like layout language with additional features.
-I've never been a big fan of XAML, so it got me interested and I decided to use it for one of my projects, [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).
+Its main goal is to make designing XAML apps a lot better by... removing XAML from the equation.

+Ammy is a JSON-like layout language which compiles to XAML and also has some cool extra features.

+I've never been a big fan of XAML, so it got me interested and I decided to use it when starting one of my projects [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter).

 ## Installation

-To use AmmyUI, you will need to add its NuGet package -- `Ammy.WPF` or `Ammy.UWP` or `Ammy.XamarinForms`.
+To use AmmyUI, you will need to add its NuGet package to your project -- either `Ammy.WPF`, `Ammy.UWP`, or `Ammy.XamarinForms`, depending on your platform.

-Although technically not required, you will definitely want to also install the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=ionoy.Ammy) as it provides syntax highlighting, Intellisense support and other things.
+Although technically not required, you will definitely want to also install the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=ionoy.Ammy) as it provides syntax highlighting and Intellisense support.

 ## Syntax

-Ammy works by letting you define your views in its custom language, and then converting them to XAML at build time.
+AmmyUI works by letting you define your views in its custom language, and then converting them to XAML at build time.
 The syntax looks a lot like JSON but with some nuances and shortcuts, as you can see here:

 ```js
 Window "MainWindow" {